funjobie/OpenSwordArtsVR/sandbox/MerMaid_diagram_integration.md

 Bugs and curiosities:

 Reminder that MerMaid processor that runs on github requires explicit quotations around nodes, whereas the live editor on MerMaid does not.
 Exact conditions could not be determined.
-Just be safe and always use spaces.
+Just be safe and always use qoutes.

 ```mermaid